uditjain-cyber/AlgorithmsDaily/README.md

  ```

- Rename your file as `Language_Username` and place it in the appropriate folder.
+Name your file as `Language_Username` and place it in the appropriate folder.

  #### I forked the repository but some questions were added only after that.
 How do I access those?
   Open Git Bash or your Command Prompt and navigate over to your forked repository.
 Enter the following commands: